Q1. How does democracy produce an accountable, responsive and legitimate government?

 Q2.
 What are the conditions under which democracies accommodate social diversities?

-Ans: (i) Democracies respect differences and evolve mechanisms to negotiate the differences as was done in Belgium.
+Ans: Democracies respect differences and evolve mechanisms to negotiate the differences as was done in Belgium.

-Democracy is best suited to accommodate social diversities but the example of Sri Lanka reminds that for this democracy must fulfil the following two conditions:
+Democracy is best suited to accommodate social diversities but the example of Sri Lanka reminds us that this democracy must fulfil the following two conditions: